kinode-dao/kinode-book/README.md

-# kinode-book
+# Kinode Book

-"Rust Book"-style introduction and documentation to Kinode OS and building on Kinode.
+"Rust Book"-style introduction and documentation for Kinode OS.

 ## To build: